-(15) Maximum dual credits allowed.
+- (15) Maximum dual credits allowed.
 It is the intent of the dual enrollment program to make it possible for every eligible student who desires to earn a semester's worth of college credit in high school to do so.
-A qualified dually enrolled high school student must be allowed to earn an unlimited number of college or university credits for dual credit.

-605 (16) Dual credit program allowances.
-A student may be 606 granted credit delivered through the following means:

-(a) Examination preparation taught at a high school by a qualified teacher.
-A student may receive credit at the secondary level after completion of an approved course and passing the standard examination, such as an Advanced Placement or International Baccalaureate course through which a high school student is allowed CLEP credit by making a three (3) or higher on the end-of-course examination.

-(b) College or university courses taught at a high school or designated postsecondary site by a qualified teacher who is an employee of the school district and approved as an instructor by the collaborating college or university.

-(c) College or university courses taught at a college, university or high school by an instructor employed by the college or university and approved by the collaborating school district.
+A qualified dually enrolled high school student must be allowed to earn an unlimited number of college or university credits for dual credit. - 605 (16) Dual credit program allowances.
+A student may be 606 granted credit delivered through the following means: - (a) Examination preparation taught at a high school by a qualified teacher.
+A student may receive credit at the secondary level after completion of an approved course and passing the standard examination, such as an Advanced Placement or International Baccalaureate course through which a high school student is allowed CLEP credit by making a three (3) or higher on the end-of-course examination. - (b) College or university courses taught at a high school or designated postsecondary site by a qualified teacher who is an employee of the school district and approved as an instructor by the collaborating college or university. - (c) College or university courses taught at a college, university or high school by an instructor employed by the college or university and approved by the collaborating school district.

-H. B. No. 121 ~ OFFICIAL ~ 22/hR43/R495 PAGE 25 (RKM\EW) 621 (d) Online courses of any public university, community622 or junior college in Mississippi.
+621 (d) Or nline courses of any public university, community 622 or junior college e in Mississi opi.

-(17) Qualifications of dual credit instructors.
+- (17) Qualifications of dual credit instructors.
 A dual credit academic instructor must meet the requirements set forth by the regional accrediting association (Southern Association of College and Schools).
-University and community and junior college personnel have the sole authority in the selection of dual credit instructors.

-A dual credit career and technical education instructor must meet the requirements set forth by the Mississippi Community College Board in the qualifications manual for postsecondary career and technical personnel.

-633 Guidance on local agreements.
-The Chief Academic (18)634 Officer of the State Board of Trustees of State Institutions of 635 Higher Learning and the Chief Instructional Officers of the 636 Mississippi Community College Board and the State Department of 637 Education, working collaboratively, shall develop a template to be used by the individual community and junior colleges and 638 639 institutions of higher learning for consistent implementation of the dual enrollment program throughout the State of Mississippi.
-640
+University and community and junior college personnel have the sole authority in the selection of dual credit instructors. - A dual credit career and technical education instructor must meet the requirements set forth by the Mississippi Community career and technical personnel. - 633 Guidance on local agreements.
+The Chief Academic 634 Officer of the State Board of Trustees of State Institutions of 635 Higher Learning and the Chief Instructional Officers of the 636 Mississippi Community College Board and the State Department of 637 Education, working collaboratively, shall develop a template to be used by the individual community and junior colleges and 638 639 institutions of higher learning for consistent implementation of the dual enrollment program throughout the State of Mississippi.
+640 - (19) Mississippi Works Dual Enrollment-Dual Credit Option.